PHYS 403 SOLID STATE PHYSICS

 Course subjects : Introduction, Crystal Structure, Reciprocal Lattice, X-ray scattering, Crystal Binding, Lattice Vibrations, Free Electron Theory, Electron Energy Band Theory, Semiconductors, Fermi Surfaces, Plasmons, Polaritons, Polarons.

 Course Description: This is an introductory course in solid state physics, which lies in the foundation of modern semiconductor electronic device physics, as well as the more recent photonic device physics.

-There are two weekly face to face meetings.
-There are presentations and demonstrations.
+Teaching Method: There are two weekly online or in person meetings.
 There is a problem session every week.

-Grading policy for the report and presentation: careful literature search (5%), excellent presentation (10%), completely being able to answer questions (10%).
-10 steps to successful presentations are given here.
-You will submit a final report for your presentation.
-You must complete this final report by the end of the term.
-There will be an instant 100% reduction for late final reports, i.e., late final reports will not be accepted.
+Grading policy for the report and presentation: Careful literature search, excellent presentation, completely being able to answer questions are necessary, but not sufficient conditions for the presentation.
+10 steps to successful presentations are given under the presentation resources.
+You will submit your presentation and related report by the end of the term to the course instructor.
+There will be an instant 100% reduction for late presentations and related reports, i.e., late presentations and related reports will not be accepted.

-The Laboratory Notebook is available at the bookstore.
-Every student should have one square ruled A4 size laboratory notebook.
-Bring your laboratory notebook to all the laboratory sessions.
-Students without a laboratory notebook will not be admitted to the laboratory.
-You will record with a pen (not a pencil) the schematics, the relevant parameters, your measurements in your laboratory notebook.
-You will have to date all the pages in the lab notebook during that particular experiment.
-After the experiment the used pages will be signed by you and the laboratory instructor.
+Laboratory Note Book: The Laboratory Notebook is available at the bookstore.
+Every student should have one square ruled A4 size laboratory note book.
+Bring your laboratory note book to all the labor sessions.
+You will record with a pen (not a pencil) the schematics, the relevant parameters, your measurements in your laboratory note book.
+You will have to date all the pages in the lab note book during that particular session.

-Student Code of Conduct: Students should be familiar with the Koç University Student Code of Contact.
+Student Code of Conduct: Students should be familiar with the Koç University Student Code of Conduct.